CERT-Polska/Artemis/docs/generating-reports.rst

 To generate such reports, you first need to start Artemis and scan some targets, as described in :doc:`quick-start`.

-Then, click Export in the top navigation banner and configure how you want the data to be exported:
+Then, click Export in the top navigation bar and configure how you want the data to be exported:

 .. image:: _static/img/exporting-reports.png